SIGNER: Temporally Grounded Sign Language Generation via Time-Resolved Conditioning: Experiment

-\paragraph{Robustness on text-to-gloss and length sampling.} Table~\ref{tab:ablation_robustness} demonstrates the robustness of our method against variations in both text-to-gloss models and sign lengths.
-The left block reports the quantitative results using baseline text-to-gloss methods based on fine-tuned mT5~\cite{mt5}, M2M~\cite{m2m}, and mBART~\cite{mbart}.
-While there is a slight degradation in DTW-JPE and WER, our model consistently achieves strong back-translation accuracy, indicating robustness to different text-to-gloss methods.
-The right block evaluates performance under varying sign lengths.
-Here, input lengths were perturbed within a range of $-4$ to $+8$ relative to the original.
-Given that the average lexical sign length in CSL-Daily is 16, this corresponds to approximately $-25\%$ to $+50\%$ variation.
-Our model maintains stable performance across this range, demonstrating strong temporal robustness.
+\textbf{Robustness on text-to-gloss and duration sampling.} Table~\ref{tab:ablation_robustness} evaluates the robustness of our framework to variations in both the text-to-gloss model and the predicted sign duration.
+The left block reports results using alternative text-to-gloss models (fine-tuned mT5~\cite{mt5}, M2M~\cite{m2m}, and mBART~\cite{mbart}).
+Performance remains strong across different text-to-gloss choices, indicating that SIGNER is not overly sensitive to the specific text-to-gloss model.

+The right block (Table~\ref{tab:ablation_robustness} (b)) tests robustness to perturbations around the estimated sign duration.
+We test robustness by perturbing the estimated duration for each gloss by +4, -4, and a random offset sampled from $U(-4,4)$.
+Across these settings, performance remains stable, suggesting that SIGNER is not overly sensitive to moderate errors or noise in the predicted duration.
+Given that the average gloss duration in CSL-Daily is 16 frames, these perturbations correspond to approximately $\pm 25\%$ variation, supporting the temporal robustness of our method.